Pruning Neural Networks (Based on Concepts from Statistical Physics such as Free Energy and Entropy), 2025

 Project Supervisor: Sergey Koltsov

-Participants: Anton Surkov, Ksenia Kupitman, Vera Ignatenko
+Participants: Anton Surkov, Ksenia Kupitman, Vera Ignatenko, Rayeesa Mehmood

 Have you spotted a typo?